Refined topological recursion revisited -- properties and conjectures: Properties

 where $\hat{C}_+$ contains the same points as $C_+$ except $p_0$, and $\hat{C}_-$ contains the same points as $C_-$ except $\sigma(p_0)$. \end{lem} \begin{proof} Recall the property of the fundamental differential of the third kind $\eta_\sA^p$ (Section \ref{sec:RSC}).
 In particular, $\eta^p_\sA(p_0)$ behaves differently when it involves residues at $p=p_0$ and $p=\sigma(p_0)$.
 After evaluating the contribution of $p_0$ in $C_+$ and $\sigma(p_0)$ in $C_-$, we have

 It is obvious that the first term is invariant under the involution $\sigma$ in $p_0$.
-On the other hand, the second term is anti-invariant under the involution $\sigma$ due to Property $\bm{\eta2}$. \end{proof} \begin{cor} If the refined topological recursion solves the refined loop equation of type $(g',n'+1)$ up to $2g'-2+n'=\chi$, then for $2g-2+n=\chi+1$, $\omega_{g,n+1}(p_0,J)$ is a differential on $\Sigma$ in terms of the first variable $p_0$. \end{cor}
+On the other hand, the second term is anti-invariant under the involution $\sigma$ due to Property $\bm{\eta2}$. \end{proof} \begin{cor} If the refined topological recursion solves the refined loop equation of type $(g',n'+1)$ up to $2g'-2+n'=\chi$, then for $2g-2+n=\chi+1$, $\omega_{g,n+1}(p_0,J)$ is a differential on $\Sigma$ in terms of the first variable $p_0$, not only within the fundamental domain $\mathfrak{F}$. \end{cor}